 Small Greenhouse Kits That Work Well in Tight Spaces

-Mini walk-in greenhouses are ideal for small backyards where ground space is limited but vertical clearance is available.
+Mini walk-in greenhouses are ideal for small backyards where vertical growing space is available.

 They work especially well for: